 - Unpackaged live mussels – there are a few stores around town that stock unpackaged live mussels at self-serve counters.
 We put them straight into upcycled ice cream containers/BYO containers rather than the plastic bags the stores usually provide.
 You can find unpackaged live mussels at Southern Seafood Products, 133 Clyde Street, South Invercargill and FreshChoice, 5 Milford Crescent, Te Anau.

-- Try your luck with BYO containers at the supermarket delis – Most supermarkets have a deli section offering meat, seafood, olives and other antipasti, salads, lunch foods and more – all unpackaged.
-Some supermarkets will allow you to BYO container for these goods, while others won’t.
-It can be hit and miss, often depending on the staff member you talk to.
-For example, New World supermarkets have a flexible franchise model which means they can usually make their own in store decisions about whether to allow BYO containers or not, whereas pretty much any Countdown will not accept BYO containers.
-It’s always worth asking though!
-Supermarkets with delis: New World Gore, 2-8 Irk Street, Countdown Gore, 24 Medway Street, New World Winton, 293 Great North Road, Winton, New World Windsor, 51 Windsor Street, Windsor, PAK’nSAVE, 95 Tay Street, Invercargill, Super Value Invercargill, 103 Yarrow Street, Invercargill, New World Elles Road, 244 Elles Road, South Invercargill.
+- Supermarket delis – Most supermarkets have a deli section offering unpackaged meat, seafood, olives and other antipasti, salads, lunch foods and more.
+All Countdown supermarkets officially allow you to BYO container for these goods!
+Watch this space for New World and PAK’nSAVE extending this practice to the South Island also… Supermarkets with delis: New World Gore, 2-8 Irk Street, Countdown Gore, 24 Medway Street, New World Winton, 293 Great North Road, Winton, New World Windsor, 51 Windsor Street, Windsor, PAK’nSAVE, 95 Tay Street, Invercargill, Super Value Invercargill, 103 Yarrow Street, Invercargill, New World Elles Road, 244 Elles Road, South Invercargill.

 Colonial Bakery, 25 Gala Street, North Invercargill